 Nick Massey, CEO at Forever Manchester, said: “Back in 2013 we asked Tony Walsh to bring our cause to life, to give it a voice and a personality to our local communities.
 What we got back was the amazing poem ‘This is the Place’.
 But it was never intended to mark a moment in time, it’s a poem that should always remind us just how important our local communities are, in bad times, sure… but, perhaps more importantly, in good times too.
 Communities matter now more than ever.
 Let’s recognise their value and make sure that we nurture them and play our role in ensuring they thrive, now and forever.”

 The poem was shared on social media by everyone from JK Rowling to Piers Morgan, and even the Gallagher brothers were agreed on this.
 Whilst Noel supported the book and performed at the re-opening of Manchester Arena, Liam declared it “the best ******* words out of any Mancunian’s mouth ever!”

-Licensing of the poem will be available through www.thisistheplace.info which details the condition of use including correct spellings and context of the use to enhance the visitor experience or community spirit of Manchester.
+Licensing of the poem is available through firstname.lastname@example.org which details the condition of use including correct spellings and context of the use to enhance the visitor experience or community spirit of Manchester.
 The poem will be available for free for educational purposes in school libraries and colleges, many of whom have already filled their walls with artwork, tributes and their own version of the poem.
 Businesses will be requested to make a donation to the Forever Manchester charity in accordance with their size and usage, and profits from any requests to produce merchandise will benefit the charity also.
 Businesses who have contributed a donation already include Manchester City Football Club and Price Waterhouse Cooper.